Peer review process

 Strengths:

-This study furthers our understanding of the importance and complexity of the SLAM-SAP signaling pathway not only in the development of innate-like γδ T cells but also in how it potentially balances the γδ/αβ T cell lineage commitment.
-Additionally, this study reveals the role of SAP-dependent events in the generation of γδ TCR repertoire.
+This study furthers our understanding of the importance and complexity of the SLAM-SAP signaling pathway not only in the development of innate-like γδ T cells but also the how it potentially balances the γδ/αβ T cell lineage commitment.
+Additionally, this study reveals the role of SAP-dependent events in generation of γδ TCR repertoire.

-The conclusions of the study are supported by well-thought-out experiments and compelling data.
+The conclusions of the study are supported by well thought-out experiments and compelling data.

 Weaknesses: